cmorten/oak-http-proxy/README.md

 ```

 Note: Unmatched path segments of the incoming request url _are not_ transferred to the outbound proxy URL.
 For dynamic proxy urls use the function form.

+### Streaming

+Proxy requests and user responses are piped/streamed/chunked by default.

+If you define a response modifier (`srcResDecorator`, `srcResHeaderDecorator`),
+or need to inspect the response before continuing (`filterRes`), streaming is
+disabled, and the request and response are buffered.
+This can cause performance
+issues with large payloads.

 ### Proxy Options